WBW462/frontend-nanodegree-neighborhood-map/README.md

 Indentified and performed optimizations to achieve a PageSpeed score above 90 for Mobile and Desktop:

 Created async script requests in the index.html.
-Used specific media types such as print and media to strategically load our CSS.
-Base64 encode our resources such as fonts and images and embed the code inside the HTML, inlined CSS into the index.html.
-Minified CSS, HTML and JS.
+Minified CSS and JS.
 Used JavaScript to load resources after the DOM has completely loaded.

 Researched, identified and used grunt to automatically perform optimization of CSS and JS.
 Used grunt-contrib-cssmin to minify css and grunt-contrib-uglify to minify js.

 # MORE INFORMATION:

-This work is of mine own, modifying provided assets and researching ideas and problems from other Udacity students and Udacity instructors in the discussion forums, and various websites, such as MDN, Google, Stack Overflow, JShint, <http://knockoutjs.com/> reference and tutorials on knockout.js, etc.